 Work in all mediums created within the past two years will be considered.
 For video, performance, sound or installation works, please consider the physical layout and structure of the CMCA galleries and note any technical requirements.
 Artists are responsible for tech equipment beyond what CMCA currently holds.
 Project proposals will be considered for new work.
-Please upload your proposal materials in the work sample section.
-For questions regarding this please contact Bethany Engstrom at email@example.com
+Upload your proposal materials in the work sample section.
+For questions regarding this, please contact Bethany Engstrom at email@example.com

 Upload up to 6 images, video and/or audio clips.
 Two of the images may be details.
 CMCA Artist Members* may submit an additional 4 images, either details or other work.